Module: Lich::Common::GUI::Accessibility

 • notebook (Gtk::Notebook)

-The notebook containing the tab.
+the notebook containing the tab

 • page (Gtk::Widget)

-The page to make accessible.
+the page to make accessible

 • tab_label (String)

-The accessible name for the tab.
+the accessible name for the tab

 • description (String, nil) (defaults to: nil)

-The accessible description for the tab.
+an optional description for the tab

 105